 Crispy dried bread snack is the most popular beer snack in Russia you can find it anywhere; homemade or store-bought, like chips just smaller portions.
 The dried bread snack originally wasn’t associated with drinking beer and leisure people used to make them when going on a long journey or a war because they’re easy to preserve and quite filling.

-Nowadays it’s just a snack with all sort of flavours from tomato or mustard to caviar that can be made from rye or white bread.
-It’s easy to make them at home; cut bread into small square pieces (1x1cm), salt them, add flavours and put in the oven for about 20min.
+Nowadays it’s just a snack with all sorts of flavors from tomato or mustard to caviar that can be made from rye or white bread.
+It’s easy to make them at home; cut bread into small square pieces (1x1cm), salt them, add flavors, and put them in the oven for about 20min.
 Why are they great with beer?
 Well, first they are salty you need something to drink.
 Second, they’re nice and crunchy.
-Third, they’re cheap most bars give it to you for free as addition to your beer.
+Third, they’re cheap most bars give it to you for free as an addition to your beer.
 Rye bread snacks are great with dark beers when white bread once go with light beers.
 My husband (South African) loves this snack, especially with spicy tomato flavour.

 Best Slovakian Beer Snacks

-Maya of Mayamaceka narrows down Slovakian beer snacks to three options.
+Maya of Mayamaceka narrows down Slovakian snacks to three options.